Idkwhoami42/slingshot-takehome-challenge/README.md

 # Slingshot Take Home Challenge

 A Trie system that is hosted online with a global state that supports multiple concurrent clients.
+Note: my digital ocean expired, so you will have to run it locally